adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ### Reading and writing individual records to a database as distinct requests

 The following example reads from a database of products.
 There are three tables, `Product`, `ProductSubcategory`, and `ProductPriceListHistory`.
-The code retrieves all the products in a subcategory, along with the pricing informating, by executig a series of queries:
+The code retrieves all the products in a subcategory, along with the pricing information, by executig a series of queries:

 1. Query the subcategory from the `ProductSubcategory` table.
 2. Find all products in that subcategory by querying the `Product` table.